Joecstarr/thesis/sections/introduction/intuit_knot_theory.md

 The remainder of this thesis quickly exchanges the idea of a knot for that of a tangle, introduced by Conway [@conwayEnumerationKnotsLinks1970].
 A tangle can be thought of as slamming a cookie cutter onto a knot diagram pinning down four points.
-Once the knot is pinned down we then cut off the parts of the knot laying outside the cookie cutter, seen in @fig-intro-tangle_maker.
+Once the knot is pinned down we then cut off the parts of the knot lying outside the cookie cutter, seen in @fig-intro-tangle_maker.

 ```{figure} ../../media/tangle_maker.svg
 :label: fig-intro-tangle_maker